Smartich0ke/Artichoke-LettuceLab-rev1/README.md

 pcb-files : all kicad pcb files, inside that is "gerbers1.0"  which has all the gerbers in it.

-wheels1.0.ino : Arduino sketch for wheels and lights.
+wheels1.0.ino : Example Arduino sketch for wheels and lights.